Skip to Content

 Another top view of the goulash over cauliflower mash ready to eat with a spoon inserted into the side.

-What do you serve with Hungarian goulash?
+What to serve with this Traditional Hungarian Goulash Recipe

 We ate it this particular day with some leftover Instant Pot Cauliflower Puree with Rosemary & Garlic — a PERFECT COMBO.